tel: +48 22 499 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical apparatus or other modern machines.
+• Key role in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: